Inflect logo

 FactorRating / DataNotes

-Global Connectivity GradeBSolid regional connectivity, though not a primary national network hub.
+Global Connectivity GradeBSolid regional connectivity, but not a primary international hub.

-Direct Cloud On-Ramps0 – as of September 2025Nearest hubs are Atlanta or Nashville; private connectivity options are available.
+Direct Cloud On-Ramps0 – as of September 2025Nearest major on-ramp hub is Atlanta.
+Private connectivity options are available.

-Tax IncentivesYesState offers specific sales tax exemptions for qualified data center equipment.
+Tax IncentivesYesIncludes sales tax exemptions on qualified data center equipment purchases.

 Network & Connectivity Ecosystem